vmartinezlive/clone-angular/README.md

 _Models_
 * Models

+_Features_
+* Drop-down header menu to link to different pages
+* Click "English" and the site changes to Spanish Search Page
+* Sign- up Authentication
+* Click "Add to Listing" and page goes to a new page
+* Hoover over an image and image with zoom
+* Drop-down price range
+* Drop-down number of Beds and Baths
+* Image Components to link to another page
+* Click "Contact Button" to a pop-up form

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.